Klangoo/MagnetApiClient.PHP/README.md

 <a name="usage"></a>
 # Usage

-This quick start tutorial will show you how to process a text
+This quick start tutorial will show you how to process a text.

 ## Initialize the client